-- Type of Growth Determines Fiscal Impact. - Not all land uses are created fiscally equal - Certain land uses yield a higher fiscal benefit to Nassau County. - points. - Office, retail, and industrial land uses have the ability to generate positive fiscal benefit. - Mixed-use development also has the ability to generate a positive fiscal benefit for the County.
+- Type of Growth Determines Fiscal Impact. - Not all land uses are created fiscally equal. - Certain land uses yield a higher fiscal benefit to Nassau County. - At current expenditure levels, typical residential land uses do not pay for themselves unless at very high price points. - Office, retail, and industrial land uses have the ability to generate positive fiscal benefit. - Mixed-use development also has the ability to generate a positive fiscal benefit for the County.